ImPriyatam/M.Sc-Thesis-Project/README.md

 - **Cross-Verification:** The repository includes code for cross-verifying Dyson Sphere candidates using various astronomical databases such as Aladin Lite, VizieR, IRSA, and SDSS.
 This step is crucial in refining the list of candidates and ensuring accuracy.

 - **Python Codebase:** The repository features a comprehensive Python codebase that facilitates the extraction of stellar data from the GAIA database using the Astroquery Python Library and Astronomical Database Query Language (ADQL).
-I have extensively used Python programming to work in this project.
+I have extensively used Python programming to work on this project.

 **Benefits:**
 - Contributes to the field of SETI by providing a systematic and data-driven approach to identify potential Dyson Sphere candidates.